 Client appreciation should be an ongoing strategic focus of your business, not unlike marketing or social media.
 As your business grows, you may have other demands that defocus you from nurturing client relationships.
-While it may not be intentional; it happens.
+While it may not be intentional, it happens.
 Clients may begin to feel underappreciated and look elsewhere.
 A study by the Rockefeller Corporation points out that 82% of customers will leave because they think you do not care about them.
-That’s not a good reason to lose clients when you can without a lot of effort turn that situation around.
+That’s not a good reason to lose clients when you can turn that situation around without a lot of effort.

 Show appreciation in simple ways

-If you see an article online that you know would be of interest to a client, send them the link or a PDF.
+If you see an article online that you know would interest a client, send them the link or a PDF.
 You also can copy an article you find in print and mail it.
 The gesture indicates you have your client’s best interests at heart.

-Ask for input: Nothing is more flattering than asking someone for their input.
-You can send out a survey to ask clients what they like about your spa or massage practice and to recommend ways you can improve.
-Also periodically ask them for feedback during treatment times.
-Circle back to clients and let them know how you plan to use their recommendations
+Nothing is more flattering than asking someone for their input.
+You can send out a survey to ask clients what they like about your spa or massage practice and recommend ways to improve.
+Also, periodically ask them for feedback during treatment times.
+Revisit clients and let them know how you plan to use their recommendations

-Promote clients: On your website or in your social media channels, showcase clients, who agree to participate of course.
-Customer testimonials are of great value to your spa or massage practice, but you also can help clients promote their business or special passion by showcasing them in your promotional efforts.
-You may want to do question-and-answer sessions or even short videos about their lives and/or work, their reasons for coming to your spa or massage practice and why you service “fits the bill.”
+On your website or in your social media channels, showcase clients who agree to participate, of course.
+Customer testimonials are of great value to your spa or massage practice.
+You can also help clients promote their business or special passion by showcasing them in your promotional efforts.
+You may want to do question-and-answer sessions or even short videos about their lives and/or work, their reasons for coming to your spa or massage practice, and why your service “fits the bill.”

-Hold a special event: One day a year, hold a client appreciation day with refreshments, special packages and discounts and even free treatments such as a 15-minute neck massage, for example.
+One day a year, hold a client appreciation day with refreshments, special packages and discounts, and even free treatments such as a 15-minute neck massage, for example.
 Send everyone home with a small retail gift item.